Encyclopedia Magneticum: Scaling Relations from Cosmic Dawn to Present Day: Scaling Relations Through Cosmic Time III: Global Scaling Relations

 \subsection{Compton-Y--Halo-Mass Relation}

 The (hot) gas content in halos plays an important role in understanding the physics that govern structure formation through cosmic time, since they are the end-product of both accretion and feedback, and thus any combination of physics that successfully represents the real Universe requires the hot gas content to match.
-The chosen feedback description within \magpath leads to predicted pressure profiles for simulated massive galaxy clusters that match the observed extremely well \citep{pc:2013,mcdonald:2014}.
+The chosen feedback description within \magpath leads to predicted pressure profiles for simulated massive galaxy clusters that match the observations extremely well \citep{pc:2013,mcdonald:2014}.
+Although the bulk of the total Y-signal comes from regions around $R_{500c}$, this relations is not very sensitive to the AGN feedback description (unless very extreme models are used), as soon as once restrict to a more central part (like $R_{2500}$) it gets clear that a AGN feedback like used in \magpath is needed to make the simulations matching the observations \citep[see extensive discussion in][]{10.1093/mnras/stx318}.
 In a detailed study, \citet{2017MNRAS.469.3069G} even proposed an improvement in the parametrization of the universal pressure profile based on the simulations which overall also fits better to the observations.
-Detailed analyses of deep light-cones also demonstrated that based on the PLANCK SZ measurement, the mean, the PdF and the SZ power spectrum up to $l\approx1000$ are well reproduced by the signal extracted from the simulated light-cones \citep{2016MNRAS.463.1797D}.
+Detailed analysis of deep light-cones also demonstrated that based on the PLANCK SZ measurement, the mean, the PdF and the SZ power spectrum up to $l\approx1000$ are well reproduced by the signal extracted from the simulated light-cones \citep{2016MNRAS.463.1797D}.
 In addition, the mean thermal energy density within the universe as extracted from the simulations is in very good agreement with the observational values available up to the redshift of $z\approx1$ and compatible with the upper limits available up to the redshift $z\approx3$ \citep{2021PhRvD.104h3538Y,2024PhRvD.109f3513C}.
 The predicted value of the pairwise kinetic SZ effect is compatible with the observations within the observed halo mass range \citep{2018MNRAS.478.5320S}.